 Based on HydroCAD modeling conducted by the consultant, the project could reduce the peak flow of the 1-year, 24-hour storm event by 50%, from 2.75 cubic feet per second (cfs) to 1.37 cfs.

 On November 6, 2018 voters approved a ballot item related to reconstruction of the Kennedy Drive Stormwater Detention Pond 3.
-All anticipated construction costs (up to $300,000) will be provided by the State of Vermont under the Green Stormwater Sponsorship Pilot Program.
+All construction costs were provided by the State of Vermont under the Green Stormwater Sponsorship Pilot Program.

 The State of Vermont’s Green Stormwater Sponsorship Pilot Program provides principal loan forgiveness to incentivize green stormwater projects.
 Under this pilot program, an applicant pairs a traditional treatment works project (e.g. a wastewater treatment facility upgrade or pump station upgrade) with a green stormwater project.
 Upon final completion of the projects, the green stormwater project debt is then forgiven in its entirety.
 The City paired the Kennedy Drive pond 3 reconstruction with the Hadley Road Pump Station project.
 This pairing allows the City to access full loan forgiveness for the Kennedy Drive pond 3 project.